open-resources/dash_curriculum/_sources/part1/chapter2_Gab.md

     dcc.Markdown(id='our-title', children='My First App', style={'textAlign': 'center'})
 ])
 ```
 The app layout contains the structure of the app.
+This represents what will be displayed on the web browser.
 There are a lot of elements that you can include in the app layout, normally they are encapsulated into a "Container".
-In this simple example one single component was added and that's a "Markdown" which is a text components, allowing to encapsulate different text styles.
-This component has been customised with three properties:
+In this minimal example, one single component was added: the dcc.Markdown.
+This Dash Core Components gives you access to a markup language that makes it easier to format text for web pages.
+This component has been customized with three properties:
 - id : every component has an id which is uniquely identifying it (your App may have many "Markdown", the id helps differenciating them).
 - children : this is a common property shared by many Dash components and it allows to add textual content to it.
-In a Markdown, the "My First App" will be the content displayed inside the component.
+In a Markdown, the "My First App" will be the content displayed on the web page.
 - style : this is another common property shared by many Dash components and defines the look of the component.
 It requires a dictionary and in this case, a center alignment was set.

 ### (5) Configure Callbacks
-Callbacks define the user interaction with the dashboard, e.g. we can create a callback to define how a filter should affect a chart.
+Callbacks define the user interaction with the dashboard.
+For example, a Dash app can have a callback that defines how a dropdown could affect a chart being displayed on the page.
 Callbacks will be covered in chapter 4.

 ### (6) Run the App
 ```